What Is Equipment Maintenance?

 Maintenance Mechanics: Maintenance mechanics are responsible for the servicing of different types of machinery and mechanical equipment.
 They are more specialized than maintenance technicians.

 Maintenance Managers: Managers supervise the maintenance team’s work and schedule and plan maintenance tasks.
 They also ensure that the maintenance team has sufficient resources to do its job and report to the organization’s managers.

-Maintenance Engineers: Maintenance engineers plan, analyze, and optimize the work of the maintenance department.
+Maintenance Engineers: Maintenance engineers plan, analyze, and optimize the maintenance department’s work.
 Their background in engineering allows them to identify potential weak points and address systemic issues.

 Equipment Maintenance Certifications and Training